 Chef for Seniors prepares nourishing meals made with love for those in need.
 They shop, cook meals for the week and clean.

-According to the CDC, reported illnesses have ranged from mild symptoms to severe illness and death for confirmed coronavirus disease 2019 (COVID-19) cases.
+According to the CDC, reported symptoms from confirmed COVID-19 cases have ranged from mild, cold-like symptoms to severe illness and death.
 The following symptoms may appear 2-14 days after exposure.*

-A persistent moderate or severe cough is another symptom to monitor closely.
+A persistent, moderate or severe cough is a symptom to monitor closely.

 Have a high fever?
 Make an appointment with your provider to see if you might be at risk for the Coronavirus.